encircled/Joiner/README.md

 By default, all joins are left fetch joins.

-If there are multiple field with the same type, then the name must be specified explicitly.
-So in case when there are `user1` and `user2` field on the group, correct way would be:
+If there are multiple fields of the same type, the name must be specified explicitly.
+For instance, if a group has `user1` and `user2` fields, the correct approach would be:

 ```java
 joiner.findOne(Q.from(group).joins(group.user1));